aptos-labs/aptos-wallet-adapter/CONTRIBUTING.md

 #### Apps Workspace

 The App workspace hold different web apps such as the adapter demo app (a nextjs app).
-You are welcome to add different apps (react/vue/etc) in this workspace (make sure you are following turbo best pratices on how to do it)
+You are welcome to add different apps (react/vue/etc) in this workspace (make sure you are following turbo best practices on how to do it)

 #### Packages Workspace